squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 ==== Choosing the right options to pass to ./configure ==== All supported versions of Squid currently available support Interception Caching, however for this to work properly, your operating system and network also need to be configured.
 For some operating systems, you need to have configured and built a version of Squid which can recognize the hijacked connections and discern the destination addresses.
 For Linux this works by configuring Squid with the {{{--enable-linux-netfilter}}} option.
 For *BSD-based systems, you probably have to configure squid with the {{{--enable-ipf-transparent}}} option if you're using IP Filter, or {{{--enable-pf-transparent}}} if you're using OpenBSD's PF.
 Do a {{{make clean}}} if you previously configured without that option, or the correct settings may not be present.

-By default, Squid-2.6 and Squid-3.0 support both WCCPv1 and WCCPv2 by default (unless explicitly disabled).
+Squid-2.6 and Squid-3.0 support both WCCPv1 and WCCPv2 by default (unless explicitly disabled).

-==== Configure Squid to accept and process the redirected port 80 connections ==== You have to change the Squid configuration settings to recognize the hijacked connections and discern the destination addresses.
+==== Configure Squid to accept and process the redirected port 80 connections ====

+You have to change the Squid configuration settings to recognize the hijacked connections and discern the destination addresses.
-For Squid-2.6 and Squid-3.0 you simply need to add the keyword {{{transparent}}} on the http_port that your proxy will receive the redirected requests on as the above directives are not necessary and in fact have been removed in those releases:

-{{{
-http_port 3128 transparent
-}}}
+A number of different interception methods and their specific configuration is detailed at [[../../ConfigExamples/Intercept]]

-<!> You can manually configure browsers to connect to the IP address and port which you have specified as transparent.
+<!> You can usually manually configure browsers to connect to the IP address and port which you have specified as intercepted.
 The only drawback is that there will be a very slight (and probably unnoticeable) performance hit as a syscall done to see if the connection is intercepted.
 If no interception state is found it is processed just like a normal connection.

-For Squid-2.5 and earlier the configuration is a little more complex.
-Here are the important settings in {{{squid.conf}}} for Squid-2.5 and earlier:

-{{{
-http_port 3128
-httpd_accel_host virtual
-httpd_accel_port 80
-httpd_accel_with_proxy  on
-httpd_accel_uses_host_header on
-}}}
- * The {{{http_port 3128}}} in this example assumes you will redirect incoming port {{{80}}} packets to port {{{3128}}} on your cache machine.
-You may use any other port like {{{8080}}}, the most important thing is that the port number matches the interception rules in the local firewall.
- * In the {{{httpd_accel_host}}} option, use the keyword {{{virtual}}}
- * The {{{httpd_accel_with_proxy on}}} is required to enable interception proxy mode; essentially in interception proxy mode Squid thinks it is acting both as an accelerator (hence accepting packets for other IPs on port 80) and a caching proxy (hence serving files out of cache.)
- * You '''must''' use {{{httpd_accel_uses_host_header on}}} to get the cache to work properly in interception mode.
-This enables the cache to index its stored objects under the true hostname, as is done in a normal proxy, rather than under the IP address.
-This is especially important if you want to use a parent cache hierarchy, or to share cache data between interception proxy users and non-interception proxy users, which you can do with Squid in this configuration.
 === Getting your traffic to the right port on your Squid Cache === You have to configure your cache host to accept the redirected packets - any IP address, on port 80 - and deliver them to your cache application.
 This is typically done with IP filtering/forwarding features built into the kernel.
 On Linux this is called {{{iptables}}} (kernel 2.4 and above), {{{ipchains}}} (2.2.x) or

 {{{ipfwadm}}} (2.0.x).
 On FreeBSD its called {{{ipfw}}}.
 Other BSD systems may use {{{ip filter}}}, {{{ipnat}}} or {{{pf}}}.

 On most systems, it may require rebuilding the kernel or adding a new loadable kernel module.
 If you are running a modern Linux distribution and using the vendor supplied kernel you will likely not need to do any rebuilding as the required modules will have been built by default.
+=
 ==== Interception Caching packet redirection for Solaris, SunOS, and BSD systems ====
 <!> You don't need to use IP Filter on FreeBSD.
 Use the built-in ''ipfw'' feature instead.
 See the FreeBSD subsection below.